NBISweden/workshop-reproducible-research/pages/git/git-6-tags.md

 git tag
 ```

-> **Tip** <br>
+!!!
+Tip
-> You can use the flag `-a` or `--annotate` to give more detailed information
+    You can use the flag `-a` or `--annotate` to give more detailed information
-> about a specific tag, similar to a commit message.
+    about a specific tag, similar to a commit message.
 This can be quite useful
-> when there are many changes that happened, in that it allows you to
+    when there are many changes that happened, in that it allows you to
-> summarise them.
+    summarise them.
 You can, for example, do `git tag -a submission1 -m
-> "Annotation for tag submission1"` to write the annotation along with the
+    "Annotation for tag submission1"` to write the annotation along with the
-> command (similar to the `-m` flag for committing) or just `git tag -a
+    command (similar to the `-m` flag for committing) or just `git tag -a
-> submission1` to write the annotation with your default editor.
+    submission1` to write the annotation with your default editor.
 To list all
-> your tags along with their annotations you can use *e.g.* `git tag -n10`
+    your tags along with their annotations you can use *e.g.* `git tag -n10`
-> (which will list the first 10 lines of each tag's annotation).
+    (which will list the first 10 lines of each tag's annotation).

 * Let's assume we now got comments from the reviewers, and by fixing
   those we had to update our code.
 Open `config.yml` and change the line